slaibyh/iweinman/feedback.md

 ## Mar 26
 I went back to motion.py and when I ran projectile() a graph did show up in the command window.
 When I added a p.show() to my graph function both a regular graph and an empty one display in the command window.
 For ptable I fixed the binding energy graph and I did assign some output arguments.
 I had to assign both outputs to one argument, though.
 For example in line 61 of ptable.m varargout{1} is equal to the mass and the row of the element that was input.
 I had to do this because if I had varargout{1} as the mass and varargout{2} as the row, the function would only output varargout{1}.

+## Mar 29
+Problem 7a is pretty much done.
+I could not figure out how to display the years without their indecies in questions 1 and 2.
+I looked into removing the index entirely from the dataframes as well as removing the index in the function so it is not output with the years, but to no avail.
+Should the output be just the years or is it okay if their indecies are there?
+Also, I am completely stumped by the overlap part of the problem.